Can a car dash cam help with insurance claims?

 Do I need a front and rear dash cam?

-If you’re thinking about picking a dash cam, you’ve got two choices:
+If you’re thinking about picking a dash cam, you have two choices:

-- A single front dash cam – this records everything that happens on the road in front of you.
+- A front dash cam – this will record everything that happens on the road in front of your car.

 - Front and rear dash cam – this will record the view both in front and behind your car.

-Having just a front dash cam is cheaper, but it won’t capture any incidents that happen behind your car, such as someone running into the back of you.
+Having just a front dash cam is cheaper, but it won’t capture any incidents that happen behind your car, such as a car running into the back of you.

 Are dash cams legal?